dell/omnia/docs/source/Roles/Telemetry/Visualizations/index.rst

 Once ``discovery_provision.yml`` is executed and Grafana is set up, use ``telemetry.yml`` to initiate the Graphs.
 Data polled via Slurm and iDRAC is streamed into internal databases.
 This data is processed to create parallel coordinate graphs.

-.. note:: This feature only works on nodes using iDRACs with a datacenter license running a minimum firmware of 4.0.
+.. note:: This feature only works on nodes using iDRACs with a datacenter license running a minimum firmware version of 4.0.

 **To access the grafana UI:**